-If you have more limited time or want to just ride the best parts, consider riding the better 1/2 of the route and starting in Hakui City and ending in Wakura Onsen, and skip the far side of Notojima Island.
-This would decrease the route by about 130km.
+If you have more limited time or want to just ride the best parts, consider riding the better half of the route and starting in Hakui City and ending in Wakura Onsen.
+Skip the far side of Notojima Island, which decreases the route by about 130km.

 Cities, Towns, and Sights to See in Noto